losandes/hilaryjs/README.md

         spa.register({
             // other modules can depend on this one by name
-            name: 'myFactory',
+            name: 'someSingleton',
             // Parameterless factories are executed when being
             // resolved.
 The result of this function will be passed
-            // to any factories that depend on myFactory.
+            // to any factories that depend on "someSingleton".
             factory: function () {
                 "use strict";